 - 2 garlic cloves, crushed and halved

-- an inch or so of ginger, cut into chunks
+- an inch or so of ginger, peeled and cut into chunks

 - freshly ground pepper to taste